 We may also survey Users to provide us with optional demographic information (such as gender, age, ethnicity), which we use in aggregate to better understand our User base.

 We may collect and store information about your location to provide you with educational experiences or email updates that are tailored for your region.
-The location information we have access to may include (1) your ZIP or postal code, if you provide one to us and (2) the approximate geographic region your computer or mobile device is located in, as determined from your IP address.
-You may be able to change the settings on your computer or mobile device to prevent it from providing us with such IP information.
-We also have access to (3) your school or classroom location, if you (as a teacher) provide it to us, in order to allow us (with your permission) to display the classroom location on a map or in search results for parents looking for schools that teach computer science.
+The location information we have access to may include: (1) your ZIP or postal code, if you provide one to us; (2) the approximate geographic region your computer or mobile device is located in, as determined from your IP address (You may be able to change the settings on your computer or mobile device to prevent it from providing us with such IP information); (3) your school or classroom location, if you (as a teacher) provide it to us, in order to allow us (with your permission) to display the classroom location on a map or in search results for parents looking for schools that teach computer science.
 Code.org does not request or collect your exact GPS location, and your billing and shipping addresses are not used for these purposes.

 Code.org may use a variety of third-party service providers, such as email services to send email, analytics companies to understand our Website usage, and social networking platforms to host our videos.
 We may allow third-party service providers to place and read their own cookies, web beacons, and similar technologies to collect information through the Website.
 This technical information is collected directly and automatically by these third parties.